Nazeim/docs.wavesplatform/docs/en/waves-node/upgrading.md

 # Upgrade Waves Node

 Prior to upgrading a Waves Node check the type of installation used.
 It can be either a **DEB** file (Deb-base GNU/Linux installation) or a **JAR** file (any operating system).
 Based on the type of installation used, follow one of the procedures below to upgrade the Waves Node.
-For more details about types of Waves Node installation, see [How to Install a Node](/en/waves-node/how-to-install-a-node/how-to-install-a-node) article.
+For more details about types of Waves Node installation, see [Install Waves Node](/en/waves-node/how-to-install-a-node/how-to-install-a-node) article.

 Check the [Releases](https://github.com/wavesplatform/Waves/releases/) page for the latest updates and if there is an update that contains any consensus changes, it is required to upgrade your node.